purpleidea/flabbergast/flabbergast-manual.md

 For Java programmers, there's an analogy for the two modes of template instantiation: anonymous inner classes.
 Creating a template is a bit like instantiating an anonymous inner class.
 If that class has multiple methods, then template instantiation gives similar behaviour.
 If only one method is of interest, then it can be instantiated using function-like instantiation, much like lambda notation in Java 8.

+Attribute names are normally valid identifiers, but they can also be arbitrary strings or numbers.
+To do this, the left-hand side of an expression can be replaced with `Attribute`:

+     {
+        Attribute("NOT A VALID IDENTIFER!!!!") : 5
+        Attribute(z * 5) : z
+     }

+The name is evaluated in _the context of the parent_.
+That is:

+     a : {
+       Attribute(x) : 5
+       x : "foo"
+     }

+will fail because `Attribute(x)` is evaluated before `x` is available.
+The following will work:

+     a : {
+       Attribute(x) : 5 # results in bar : 5
+       x : "foo"
+     }
+     x : bar

+This means the `Attribute` works much like `Now`.

 ### Data Reshaping

 It's useful to remember how all the pieces of structured data manipulation in the language work.
 The following diagram shows the different formats of data and the syntax that navigates between them.